brown-band/website/pages/scripts/2014-2015/fall/princeton.md

 As Brunoneo—O the ruffles his fur makes

 And on his furry forehead these words appear:\
-"Hello my name is Brunoneo, lover of lovers..."\
+“Hello my name is Brunoneo, lover of lovers...”\
 O!\
 Our mind is numb, our thoughts are junk,\
 Our mouths are dumb, our words are gunk,\
 O brownie love, we’re in a funk,\
 Our hearts drink up, our love is drunk.

-:sd[The Princeton Band forms a mug of stout and plays "Love Drunk".
+:sd[The Princeton Band forms a mug of stout and plays “Love Drunk”.
 The Brown Band fills in the glass.]

 **Brown: A poem from the Brown University Band:**